qasim808/Assignments/README.md

-# Assignments
+# Codes

-This will include my solutions to all (mostly) the assignments I've done in my university.
+This will include solutions to different problems and small scale programs that I've coded.